victoriamazo/pbt/README.md

 ```
 python3 main.py config/conv.json -m train
 ```
-To resume training, update in the config file *"load_ckpt"* (in the train section) with a full path to a saved model.
 When running test it is recommended that args_test.json file is in a training directory, since arguments are uploaded from the file.

+Configuration parameters

+- _data_dir_ - full path to the root of a data directory
+- _train_dir_ - full path to a training directory (is created if does not exist)
+- _model_ - name of a network ("conv" or "fc")
+- _metric_ - test metric, e.g. "accuracy_categ",
+- _n_filters_ - number of layers and filters in those layers in a convolutional network, e.g. "16,32"
+- _n_hiddens_ - number of layers and their size in a fully connected network, e.g. "256,256"
+- _version_ - version of a train ("train_unsup") and test ("test_depth") scripts
+- _gpus_ - either one or several GPUs for running train/test, e.g. "0,1"
+- _lr_ - learning rate
+- _decreasing_lr_epochs_ - list of epochs to decrease learning rate by 2, e.g. "15,30,45"
+- _num_epochs_ - number of epochs for training
+- _num_iters_for_ckpt_ - number of iterations to save a checkpoint
+- _load_ckpt_ - full path to a saved model to resume training / run a test
+- _keep_prob_ - 1-dropout probability
+- _weight_decay_ - weight decay for training
+- _sleep_time_sec_ - waiting time for running a test (in sec) in a train/test paralellel mode

 ### PBT
-For a PBT training and testing edit the parameters (*"data_dir", "train_dir"*,etc.) in the corresponding config file (*config/fc_PBT.json* for a fully-connected and *config/conv_PBT.json* for a convolutional network) and run
+For a PBT training and testing edit the corresponding config file (*config/fc_PBT.json* for a fully-connected and *config/conv_PBT.json* for a convolutional network) and run
-- training and testing as parallel threads (test runs every _sleep_time_sec_ seconds)
+- training and testing as parallel threads
 ```
 python3 main_PBT.py config/conv_PBT.json
 ```
-- testing (update in the config file *"load_ckpt"* (in the test section) with a full path to a saved model)
+- testing
 ```
 python3 main_PBT.py config/conv_PBT.json -m test
 ```

-Configuration parameters:
+Additional configuration parameters:
 - *"PBT_lr"* and *"PBT_keep_prob"* - hyperparameters starting with *PBT* are those,
     which are taken from best performing workers and mutated
 - *"mutation"* - are coefficients by which the mutated hyperparameters are